People take photographs to remember the good times with friends and family, but the truth is that most pictures aren’t designed to last forever.

 Photographs can fade, bleach, or worst of all, even get stuck to the glass!

 You may be thinking, “What’s the big deal?
-Can’t I just put on some rubber gloves and cleave through it with a credit card?” and the answer is absolutely not.
+Can’t I just put on some rubber gloves and cleave through the photo & glass with a credit card?” and the answer is absolutely not.
 Brute force won’t separate a photo and glass.
-But fret not, because there are some reliable methods to get your image unstuck!
-Read on to find out more.
+But fret not, because there are some reliable methods to get to remove your photo stuck to glass.

 Why Do Photos Get Stuck To Glass?

 It can be devastating when a cherished photo gets stuck to the glass on your picture frame, but understanding why it happens can help you avoid it.
-Here are some simple answers to your questions about paper photos and their tendency to get stuck to glass.
+Here are some simple methods on ‘how to unstick a picture from glass’.

-- Heating and humidity: Heat and humidity can be disastrous for all kinds of photographs.
-Leaving your picture frame in direct sunlight can lead to water build-up, resulting in moisture damage.
+These can be disastrous for all kinds of photos.
+Leaving your picture frame in direct sunlight can lead to water build-up, resulting in moisture damage and light damage.
 This is especially true if you have no photo mat or tissue paper in place.
-Consequently, the trapped water can seep into your pictures and leave them stuck to the glass of your frame.
+Consequently, the trapped moisture can seep into your photos and leave them stuck to the glass of your frame.

 Before You Try Any DIY Remedies

-If you’ve decided to take your photograph into your own hands and do some work on your precious, glass-adhered memories, consider saving yourself some trouble.
-Here’s some advice before you do anything to your photo:
+If you’ve decided to take your photograph into your own hands and do some work on your precious, glass-adhered photos, consider saving yourself some trouble.
+Here’s some advice before you try any methods to your photo:

-Before trying any DIY method of separating your precious memories from glass, consider making a digital copy of your photograph, just in case.
-The best way to do that is by using a dedicated product like a scanner.
+Before trying any DIY methods to separate your precious memories from glass, consider making a digital copy of your photos, just in case.
+The best way to do that is by using a dedicated product like a photo scanner.
 You can do this at home or with a company that provides scanning services to their customers.

 Taking a clear digital picture of your photo before doing anything drastic can make the whole process a little less scary.
-Just make sure your print is well-lit, and all the details are clear, and you’re good to go!
+Just make sure your photo is well-lit and in frame, all the details are clear, and you’re good to go!

 When it’s a question of bringing your precious moments back to life, you may want to consider working with photo experts for the best possible results.
 The issue with doing it yourself is that sometimes there may be imperfections in your picture that you won’t notice until much later.

-Your local community center or library might even make a digital copy of your prints for you!
+Your local community center or library might even make a digital copy of your photos for you!

 How To Remove A Photo Stuck To Glass

-So you’ve finally decided to take on the challenge of separating your photos from the glass of a picture frame – we salute you!
+So you’ve finally decided to take on the challenge of separating your photo stuck to the glass of a picture frame – we salute you!
 Here are two ways to get them unstuck while minimizing damage.

 Use A Hair Dryer To Remove Your Photograph